databendlabs/databend/website/blog/2022-11-30-databend-weekly-70.md

 [Issue 8983: Feature: tls support for mysql handler](https://github.com/datafuselabs/databend/issues/8983)

-If you're interested, click the link above to join the discussion and PR review work, or pick up a good first issue at <https://link.databend.rs/i-m-feeling-lucky> to get started.
+Please let us know if you're interested in contributing to this issue, or pick up a good first issue at <https://link.databend.rs/i-m-feeling-lucky> to get started.

 ## Changelog